DavidSarria89/COSMIC_RAY_THUNDERSTORM-Geant4/README.md

 =======

 ## Generalities
-* Code based on Geant4 (particle propagation in arbitrary materials, with arbitrary electric-fields), NRL-MSISE-00 (atmosphere model) and PARMA or CRY (cosmic-ray model) to simulate the effect of thunderstorms electric fields on cosmic ray fluxes (electrons, positrons, muons, photons, etc.).
+* Code based on Geant4 (particle propagation in arbitrary materials, with arbitrary electric-fields), NRL-MSISE-00 (atmosphere model) and PARMA (cosmic-ray model) to simulate the effect of thunderstorms electric fields on cosmic ray fluxes (electrons, positrons, muons, photons, etc.).
 * Integrates the [NRL-MSISE-00 model](https://ccmc.gsfc.nasa.gov/pub/modelweb/atmospheric/msis/nrlmsise00/) for the atmosphere.
-The cosmic-ray particles can be generated using [PARMA](https://phits.jaea.go.jp/expacs/) or [CRY](https://nuclear.llnl.gov/simulation/main.html) (this last cannot generate particules at an altitude higher than 11.3 km).
+The cosmic-ray particles can be generated using [PARMA](https://phits.jaea.go.jp/expacs/).
 * The code itself mostly uses Geant4 features.
 See [documentation](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/index.html "Geant4 documentation").
 * This output is written as an ASCII file in the folder `build/output` as histograms of energies and momentums, for photons, electrons and positrons.
 The file `build/OUTPUT_FILE_DESCRIPTION.md` explains the output files' content.
 * Feel free to clone, fork and suggest improvements for the code.